-If you are thinking about applying to North Greenville University, the deadline for Fall 2022 admissions is August 22 and the fee for the application costs $35.
+If you are applying to North Greenville University, the deadline for Fall 2023 admissions is August 22 and the fee for the application is $35.

 North Greenville University does not offer early decision or early action.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are are most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you're strong.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college decides which factors are they consider most important in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you stand out.

 |Academic GPA||Very Important|